What You Should Know

 If your income is greater than $500,000, you may apply for the PPL on an exception basis, explaining your special circumstances as part of your loan application.
 These circumstances might include having more than one child in college, high medical expenses, or a documented decrease in income as compared with your most recent tax return.

 If you are not a U.S. citizen or a permanent resident, you may still be able to borrow, but our ability to enforce the loan contract in your country is a factor that we will consider as we evaluate your application.

 Applying for a Princeton Parent Loan

 The application asks you to provide information needed to evaluate your credit history and your ability to meet the repayment terms.
 In most cases parents need to complete only one application to be approved for four years.
 Applications are only accepted electronically.
 For complete requirements see Apply for a Princeton Parent Loan Step-by-Step.

 You may apply for a PPL at any time during your student’s period of enrollment, but applications must reach the Office of the Finance and Treasury, Donald J. Heyer, Parent Loans, by the filing deadline for each semester.
 The filing dates are June 30 for fall applications and January 1 for spring applications.
 These dates are firm.
 Loans cannot be approved retroactively.

-After submitting your application, you will be contacted if there are any questions and will be advised within 30 days of the status of your approval.
+After submitting your application, you will be contacted if there are any questions and will be advised of your approval by email.